-Quinoa confetti with feta, tahini yogurt and pistachio yogurt
+Quinoa confetti with feta, tahini yogurt and pistachio sauce

 I posted recipes for cauliflower “rice” before.
 It’s a useful method to add cauli to various dishes without the florets dominating the shape.
 Today I had a white and purple cauliflower and this dish evolved from it.
 Once I chopped and roasted both cauli and aded them to the cooked quinoa I needed more colour so into the processor went a few stems of broccolini, chopped into rice size pieces and roasted for a few minutes until tender.
 The three colours combined with the quinoa were so lovely I thought I’d share the recipe here.